 - Treatment Effects in Bunching Designs: The Impact of the Federal Overtime Rule on Hours

 - Abstract: The Fair Labor Standards Act (FLSA) mandates overtime premium pay for most U.S. workers, but a lack of variability in the rule has made it difficult to assess its impacts on the labor market.
-This paper uses bunching at 40 hours to estimate the effect of the FLSA overtime rule on hours of work, leveraging an extension of the ``bunching design'' identification strategy and an administrative dataset of weekly paychecks.
-I develop a framework in which bunching at a choice-set kink reveals causal effects in a manner that is robust across underlying structural models, generalizing the canonical bunching-design approach.
-Under a non-parametric shape constraint on the distribution of hours and flexible assumptions on choice, I show that a local average treatment effect among bunchers is partially identified.
+This paper uses bunching at 40 hours to estimate the effect of the FLSA overtime rule on hours of work, leveraging an extension of the ``bunching design'' identification strategy and a high-frequency dataset of weekly paychecks.
+To do so, I develop a fully non-parametric approach to using bunching at a choice-set kink to partially identify a reduced-form parameter that captures the average causal effect of the kink among bunchers.
 The bounds are informative in the overtime context and suggest that directly affected hourly workers in the U.S. work an average of at least half an hour less per week, as a result of the FLSA mandate.
-This delivers an estimate of the wage elasticity of hours demand of -0.04.

 - A Vector Monotonicity Assumption for Multiple Instruments